Skip to main content

 • “The game's graphics and environment design create an atmosphere that encourages exploration.”

-• “The physics are heavily unrealistic; the atmosphere in this game is about 8x as high as Earth, and thrusters are about 4x as powerful.”
+• “The physics are heavily unrealistic (the atmosphere in this game is about 8x as high as Earth; thrusters are about 4x as powerful).”

 • character development

-Reviewers appreciate the character design and artwork, highlighting the creative freedom and diverse camera perspectives that enhance the overall character development experience.
+Users appreciate the character design and artwork, highlighting the diverse camera angles and the creative freedom allowed in character customization.

 Skip Game Offers